We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Global Developmental Delay (GDD)

 Where the term Global Developmental Delay is used, this means that the difficulties are across the whole of development.
 In practice, this means that many, or more than one area of development is either delayed or not typical.
-Difficulties across many areas can all get very muddled, and you need to help separate what is causing difficulties and why, to try to match the support for your child.
-Foe this term the word 'delay' is arguably not a good choice, because affected children may not necessarily catch up.
+Difficulties across many areas can all get very muddled, and you need to help separate what is causing difficulties and why, to try to match the support for the person.
+Foe this term the word 'delay' is arguably not a good choice, because affected people may not necessarily catch up.

 See Developmental Delay, above.